 Mr. Kenneth M. Novack is a founding partner of Schnitzer West and Chairman and Chief Executive Officer of MMGL Hold Co LLC. (formerly known as Schnitzer Investment Corp.), a privately held investment firm with headquarters in Seattle.
 A former Chairman of Schnitzer Steel Industries, Lasco Shipping Co. and Liberty Shipping Group, Mr. Novack has particular expertise in manufacturing, finance, international business , shipping, real estate, and family businesses.

-Mr. Novack was a partner with the law firm Ball, Janik & Novack and Adjunct Professor of Law at Lewis & Clark College, having received his JD from University of Southern California where he was a member of the Order of the Coif and on the Board of Ediitors for the Southern California Law Review.
+Mr. Novack was a partner with the law firm Ball, Janik & Novack and Adjunct Professor of Law at Lewis & Clark College, having received his JD from University of Southern California where he was a member of the Order of the Coif and on the Board of Editors for the Southern California Law Review.
 He has served on numerous boards, including Oregon Health & Science University, Doerbecher’s Children’s Hospital, the Portland Art Association, the Columbia River Maritime Museum, the Oregon Investment Council, and the Oregon Public Employees Retirement System.
 He is also a Life Trustee at Marylhurst University and Lewis & Clark College.

-Mr. Novack was previously Chairman of the Metropolitan Arts Commission, the Oregon Youth Services Commission and of the Portland Business Alliance and is currently active as a Board member for Eisenhower Medical Center in Rancho Mirage, California, California Pacific Medical Center in San Francisco, Claremont McKenna College, Bridge Housing Corp., Schnitzer Novack Foundation, Kravis Leadership Institute, and Lowe Institute for Political Economy.
+Mr. Novack was previously chairman of the Metropolitan Arts Commission, the Oregon Youth Services Commission and of the Portland Business Alliance and is currently active as a board member for Eisenhower Medical Center in Rancho Mirage, California, California Pacific Medical Center in San Francisco, Claremont McKenna College, Bridge Housing Corp., Schnitzer Novack Foundation, Kravis Leadership Institute, and Lowe Institute for Political Economy.

 Through the Schnitzer Novack Foundation, Ken and his wife Debby have a strong interest in supporting health care, education and the arts.